codalotl/goagentbench/SPEC.md

     Do not install or use third party packages that aren't already used in go.mod.
     Do not modify the SPEC.md or any provided tests.
 You may write new tests.

-  # allow-multiple-turns: if the agent ends its turn before solving the problem, this allows it to continue.
+  # allow-multiple-turns-on-failed-verify: if the agent ends its turn before solving the problem, this allows it to continue.
-  # When being prompted to continue, we will just send, "Please continue until the problem is solved."
+  # When being prompted to continue, we will just send:
+  # - The output of `verify`
+  # - "Please continue until the problem is solved."
   # We ask the agent to continue IF verify does not pass AND this option is true.
   # We limit usage of this to 3 continues (may be configurable in future).
-  allow-multiple-turns: true
+  allow-multiple-turns-on-failed-verify: true

   # FUTURE IDEAS:
   # plan: true # let planning agents actually do their /plan feature.
 Non-planning agents are told a generic "make a plan" instruction.

-# How do we know if the agent succeeded?
-# - Existing tests pass (need to ensure the agent didn't delete or disable the tests, which they sometimes do!)
-# - Copy test files(s) from this directory to some path and run them.
-# - Ensure snippet signatures exist as we expect
-# - Ensure the copied test files type check correctly.
-This could be a better way to verify snippet signatures.
-# - Ensure some files are not modified.
-Ex: only files in package are modified; no new modules installed.
+  #
+  # PER-AGENT-CONFIG:
+  # - we may want a way to specifically give certain agents slightly modified instructions.
+We could do that here.
+  # - But, gotta be careful we keep things fair, we want minimal instruction drift.
+Need to be clear about use case.

 # verify: how we know if the agent succeeded in this scenario.
 # There are two levels of success: complete success and partial success.
 Partial success is a number from 0 to 1 (ex: 0.84).
 Complete success is a 1.
 # For complete success, all checks and tests listed must pass (tests not mentioned need not pass).
 # For partial success:
+# - In order to score partial success, everything except `partial-tests` must pass, including other tests.
-# - Partial success is only possible if explicitly enabled via `partial-success: true` (not all scenarios really lend themselves to partial success).
+# - Partial success is only possible if explicitly enabled via `partial-tests:`, which lists specific tests (not all scenarios really lend themselves to partial success).
-# - If everything passes EXCEPT for tests,
+# - We analyze the tests run within `partial-tests`.
+Each test that Go runs which has a discrete PASS/FAIL/ERROR result reported counts as a test.
+# - (In other words, usually it's TestXxx.
+But when the test uses t.Run, often in a table driven test, each t.Run also counts as a test).
 verify:

-  only-modify: internal/q/tui # only-modify-recursive could also exist
+  # Only modify these files or directories
+  # If an element is a directory, we can only modify/create/delete files directly in that directory.
+Supports globs.
+  only-modify:
+    - internal/q/tui

+  # May not modify any of these files/dirs/globs.
   no-modify:
-    - internal/q/tui/golden* # Do not modify any golden test files
+    - internal/q/tui/golden*
-    - internal/q/tui/SPEC.md # Do not modify the spec.
+    - internal/q/tui/SPEC.md

+  # copy: an array of from/to pairs.
+Can be used to copy test files the agent didn't see when running.
+  # Any copied file is removed when verify is finished.
+  # NOTE: copy does not play well with allow-multiple-turns-on-failed-verify: true, since we'd be sharing test failures
+  # that the agent can't see.
+  copy:
+    - from: some_test.go # relative to scenario directory in `testdata`
+      to: path/to/package # relative to $WORKSPACE/$SCENARIODIR.
+Can be ".".

+  # tests is a list of must-pass tests (partial success not relevant).
+All elements are run with `go test`.
+  # Each element is:
+  # - a relative directory (relative to `$WORKSPACE/$SCENARIODIR`).
+  # - a relative file (of a _test.go file).
+  # - a glob of test files (ex: internal/q/tui/golden*_test.go)
+  # - a Go-style package pattern (ex: ./...; ./foo; ./bar/...)
+  # - If the element resolves such that there's only one target Go package, you may use -run to indicate specific tests are run.
-  tests: "go test ./internal/q/tui"
+  tests:
+    - some/pkg
+    - ./other/...
+    - internal/app/golden_*_test.go
+    - internal/app/some_test.go
+    - ./mypkg -run TestImportant Thing

+  # partial-tests: which set of tests do we consider for partial success.
+When partial success is not relevant, can omit this field.
+  # This array uses the same format as `tests`.
+  partial-tests:
+    - internal/q/tui/golden*

+  # FUTURE:
+  # - we may want custom verification scripts
+  # script: myscript.sh

 ```